Map with money

 Money Talk is intended to inform and educate; it's not financial advice.
 Affiliate links, including from Amazon, are used to help fund it.
 If you make a purchase via a link marked with an *, Money Talk might receive a commission at no cost to you.
 Find out more here.

 Things have changed a lot since then.
-Now, cash is a bit of an afterthought.
+Now, cash is a bit of an afterthought in many holiday destinations.

-Admittedly most of the destinations I visit will accept cards everywhere.
-The only exception I’ve come across in the western world is Berlin, where cash seems to be king.
+The only exception I’ve come across in the western world is Berlin, where cash still seems to be king

-Fortunately there are now plenty of debit and credit cards that offer fee-free spending abroad.
+Fortunately there are now plenty of choice when it comes to debit and credit cards for travel.

-Why do you need credit or debit cards for travel anyway?
+Why do you need debit and credit cards for travel?

 There are two main reasons for getting a credit or debit card specifically for travel – it saves you money and it’s more secure.

-Travel credit and debit cards don’t charge you a fee when you buy something at the shop and their exchange rates are usually near perfect, with no additional commission applied, so it works out cheaper than buying travel money from a Bureau de Change or using a regular card.
+Their exchange rates are usually close to the live market rate, with no additional commission applied, so it works out cheaper than the alternatives, such as buying your travel money from a Bureau de Change.

-The downside of a credit card is that even if you’re able to withdraw cash from the ATM fee-free, you’ll still pay interest on that cash amount.
+Even if you’re able to withdraw cash from the ATM fee-free, you’ll still pay interest on that money as it’s considered a cash advance.

-This is why it’s handy to also have a debit card for travel.
+This is why it’s handy to have a debit and credit card for travel – a travel-friendly debit card won’t charge your fees, commissions or interest for cash withdrawals.

 And if you use a separate bank account specifically for this, you can move across the exact amount of money you need without worrying about your savings being stolen if your card is cloned or lost.